 Hi.
-I’m Susan Scrupski a.k.a.
-“ITSinsider.”
+I’m Susan Scrupski.
 I started my career tracking the IT services market for about 20 years focusing primarily on the large-scale systems integration market which morphed into the outsourcing market in the early 90s.
 I enjoyed my share of fame and was particularly interested in the megadeal market for large, billion dollar IT outsourcing deals and the cast of characters that made the market move.
 When the Internet moved into the IT services sector, it got my attention because staid industry leadership were suddenly acting like hormone-driven teenagers and jumping into pre-IPO startups like Scient, Viant, and iXL, and trying to reposition old client/server integrators like Lante.
 It was an exciting time (1999), and I abandoned the outsourcing market to follow the trend.
 I published some first-mover research on the sector, eventually sold my company, and joined a startup myself.
 When my company went the way of most of the dotcoms, I sentenced myself to self-exile in suburbia– intent on serving a term of no less than 10 years.
 They let me out in five politely citing “time served” and for doing far too much community service.
-So, in 2006, I re-emerged and restarted ITSA, the advisory firm I launched in 1999.
+So, in 2006, I re-emerged and restarted ITSA, the research and advisory firm I launched in 1999.
 I tried getting interested in outsourcing again, but was once again drawn to the Internet.
 Lucky for me, the enterprise 2.0 “movement” was just starting up and I started tracking it in the blogosphere.

-The reason I operate under the name “ITSinsider” is because (in 1999) I published a web site which was really a rudimentary early blog.
+When I started this blog, I operated under the name “ITSinsider.”
+It was a carryover from 1999 when I published a web site which was really a rudimentary early blog.
 Having evolved my industry newsletter writing to the web, I had a fairly wide following which included financial analysts, industry executives, and general industry insiders.
 The site was private at the time because I was breaking a lot of news on the web and didn’t want day-traders trading on my reporting.
-Throughout the 90s I was widely quoted in the mainstream media (MSM).
+Throughout the 90s I was widely quoted in the mainstream media.
 You can see some vintage quotes by clicking through to these links: New York Times, Businessweek-1, Businessweek-2.
 The most prestigious quotes were on the Wall Street Journal (front page, top of the fold– don’t get any better than that), but Rupert Murdoch does not allow links to old content.
-It’s amusing to me how I was sometimes right, sometimes wrong, but never, never in doubt.
 Oh, and here is an oldie, but goodie CNBC segment on how I helped prevent a takeover of CSC by CA. At the time, it seemed like the honorable thing to do.